GoogleChrome/web.dev/src/site/content/en/blog/building-split-text-animations/index.md

 ## Splitting Text

-Text letters, words, lines, etc cannot be individually animated with CSS or JS.
+Text letters, words, lines, etc., cannot be individually animated with CSS or JS.
 To achieve the effect, we need boxes.
 If we want to animate each letter, then each letter needs to be an element.
 If we want to animate each word, then each word needs to be an element.